Skip to content

 Our programs

-The Foundation runs four competitive STEM programs from the Sarasota franchise — robotics teams for both age brackets, a software-build series tied to a national competition, and a science-fair mentorship track.
+The Foundation runs four competitive STEM programs from our Sarasota program site — robotics teams for both age brackets, a software-build series tied to a national competition, and a science-fair mentorship track.
 Every program is coached by Foundation volunteers and funded by the community.

 Robotics · Grades 7–12